redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ```

 ### Vector range queries
 Vector range queries allow you to filter the index using a `radius` parameter representing the semantic distance between an input query vector and indexed vector fields.
-This is useful in scenarios when you don't know the right value to use for `top_k`, but when you do know what distance threshold should be applied.
+This is useful in scenarios when you don't know exactly how many nearest neighbors to fetch (`top_k`), but you do know "how similar" the results should be.

+For example, imagine a fraud (or anomaly) detection scenario where you aren't sure if there are any matches in the vector index.
+You can issue a vector range query to quickly check if there are *any* records of interest in the index within the specified radius.

 Vector range queries operate slightly different than KNN vector queries:
 - Vector range queries can appear *multiple times* in a query as filter criteria.